VRLabs/15-Bits-Position-Rotation-Networking/README.md

 "SyncedObject/Hidden" will be True if a player using the Avatar Distance Hider has hidden your avatar.

+If SyncedObject/Loaded is True and SyncedObject/Control is False, this player has your avatar loaded and is ready to see you place the world object.
 Constrain your world prop to the "Synced Object/World/Result" transform when SyncedObject/Finished is True.

-If SyncedObject/Loaded is True and SyncedObject/Control is False, this player has your avatar loaded and is ready to see you place the world object.
-If you want the placement to be visible, you can show them a normal world object drop, and constrain to Synced Object/World/Result when SyncedObject/Finished is True.
-Alternatively, keep the world object prop hidden until SyncedObject/Finished is True.
+How your prop appears before networking is finished is up to you.
+You can show an world drop without networking and switch the constraint when networking is finished, or you can keep your prop hidden until networking is finished.

 If SyncedObject/Loaded is False while SyncedObject/Control is True, it is a late player.
-Treat this player as if they never saw you place anything.
-For them, your world prop should be hidden, and then made visible and constrained to Synced Object/World/Result when SyncedObject/Finished is True.
+For them, your world prop should start off hidden, and then made visible and constrained to Synced Object/World/Result when SyncedObject/Finished is True.

-If SyncedObject/Hidden and SyncedObject/Control are True while SyncedObject/Finished is False, show this player as late, because even if they saw you place the world object, they didn't finish networking, and you do not want to play an inappropriate active placement effect for when your avatar becomes shown to them.
+If SyncedObject/Hidden and SyncedObject/Control are True while SyncedObject/Finished is False, this player hadn't finished networking before your avatar was hidden.
+Treat this player as late and hide your prop, show it and constrain to Synced Object/World/Result when SyncedObject/Finished is True.

+## Notes

 If a remote user has _**both**_ self-interaction *and* avatar interaction permission with your avatar blocked, the world prop will never be shown to them.
 This is because recovering from the Avatar Distance Hiding feature requires a self interaction.
 Without the ability to recover properly from distance hiding, it's more likely that a user will see incorrect results.
 Mitigations for this seem make the system worse for everyone else.
 Since it's exceedingly rare to have both of these options disabled, and users that do have both of these options disabled are probably very careful with what they allow to be shown, I've opted to require these users to enable at least interaction permission for your avatar.